altimac/CFXNetwork/README.md

     op.responseBlock = ^(CFXNetworkOperation *operation, id responseObject, NSError *error) {

-        // responseObject is a JSON unmarshaled object, aka an NSDictionary* if(!responseObject) {
+        // responseObject is a JSON unmarshaled object, aka an NSDictionary*, NSArray*, NSNumber* or nothin if(!responseObject) {
             if(completionBlock)
                 dispatch_async(self.completionQueue,^{
-                    completionBlock(nil, (CFXNetworkOperation*)operation); // typically call the completion block when the request failed, the operation will contain the error
+                    completionBlock(nil, (CFXNetworkOperation*)operation); // typically call the completion block when the request failed, the operation will contain the HTTP error
                 });

             return;